AkinAguda/unop-react-dropdown/README.md

 - Since it's unopinionated, you can turn any element to a dropdown trigger and any element to a drop down menu.
 - Includes basic functionality for opening, closing and setting delay before close (for things like a close animation to happen)

+### Web site
+A visual playbook to demonstrate the various component prop behaviour.

+[Web site, docs and demo](https://unopdropdown.netlify.app/)

 ### Installation
+Unop-react-drop down is available as an [npm package]

 > `npm install unop-react-dropdown`

-### Web site

-[Web site, docs and demo](https://unopdropdown.netlify.app/)

-### Motivation

-I found myself reusing this dropdown logic between projects and just needed a central place to access it

 ### Usage